How to Perform a Brand Audit in 9 Simple Steps

 Your target audience has a lot of impact on how successful you are.
 No matter how great your product or service is, it will be tough to sell if your market doesn’t appreciate it.
 And the audiences that appear to be the most qualified aren’t always the best.

-Sometimes disruptive events or circumstances affect your audience and may change their buying behavior.
+Circumstances dictate your audience’s buying behavior.
 The key is to figure out whether those changes are temporary or permanent.

 A brand audit will help you assess the quality of your target audience for the immediate and distant future.